Hiring Employees in Sweden: A Comprehensive Guide

 Part-time contracts

-Requirements
+Contract Requirements

-Signature Requirements: Simple digital or wet signature
+Signature Requirements: Simple electronic signature.

-Backdating: Not permitted under Omnipresent’s policy
+Backdating: Not permitted under Omnipresent’s policy.

 Probation Period